-Office of Equal Employment Opportunity
+Office of Equal Opportunity

-The Office of EEO also responds on behalf of the Texas Tech University System to complaints filed with external civil rights agencies.
+The Office of EO also responds on behalf of the Texas Tech University System to complaints filed with external civil rights agencies.
 The office serves as a resource for administrators and managers regarding personnel issues, monitors compliance with equal employment opportunity laws and regulations, and maintains Affirmative Action Plans.